 This table presents the costs per resident week for an independent sector care home for children.
-Establishment costs are £3,847 per resident week.
+Establishment costs are £4,153 per resident week.

-Costs and unit estimation 2019/2020 value Notes Capital costs (A &B) A. Buildings £148 per resident week Based on the new-build requirements for local authority children's homes.
-These allow for 59.95 m per person.
-Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-No new information available for 2020.
+Costs and unit estimation 2020/2021 value Notes Capital costs (A &B) A. Buildings £148 per resident week Based on the new-build requirements for local authority children's homes.
+These allow for 59.95 m 2 per person.
+1 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+No new information available for 2021.
 B. Land £31 per resident week Based on Ministry of Housing, Communities & Local Government land estimates.
-C. Total expenditure (minus capital) £3,668 per resident week Mean costs for children looked-after in externally provided children's homes (e.g. non-local authority (LA) own-provision) are based on the underlying data of the DfE Section 251 outturn data for 2018/2019.
-The cost for a child for a week in a non-statutory residential care home for children was £3,847.
-This was calculated by dividing total expenditure for other provision children's care homes (private and voluntary/third sector) (£1,020,625,591) by the number of care days in non-LA provision for children in residential care (residential care homes: R1; children in secure units: K1; children in homes and hostels: K2; residential schools: S1) (1,915,337).
-This gives a cost of £533 per day (£3,731 per week, and £3,847 when uprated using the PSS pay and prices inflator).
-Capital charges for buildings and land have been excluded to give a cost per resident week of £3,668.
+2 C. Total expenditure (minus capital) £4,153 per resident week Mean costs for children looked-after in externally provided children's homes (e.g. non-local authority (LA) own-provision) are based on the underlying data of the DfE Section 251 outturn data for 2019/2020.
+3 The cost for a child for a week in a non-statutory residential care home for children was £4,151.
+This was calculated by dividing total expenditure for other provision children's care homes (private and voluntary/third sector) (£1,157,761,049) by the number of care days in non-LA provision for children in residential care (residential care homes: R1; children in secure units: K1; children in homes and hostels: K2; residential schools: S1) (1,987,102).
+4 This gives a cost of £593 per day (£4,153 per week, and £4,307 when uprated using the PSS Pay & Prices inflator).
+Capital charges for buildings and land have been excluded to give a cost per resident week of £4,153.
 Local authorities reporting costs of less than £400 per week (20 local authorities) or more than £14,000 per week have been excluded (no local authority data showed costs in this category).
 D. Overheads No current information available.
 See previous editions of this volume for sources of information.
-E. Other costs External services £14.58 per resident week for school support Using Section 251 data, and dividing total expenditure for 'education of looked-after children' (£46,750,611) by total children looked-after aged 5 and over (63,580), a cost per child per year for education was calculated (£735).
-When uprated, this gives a cost of £14.58 per resident week.
+E. Other costs External services £13.68 per resident week for school support Using Section 251 data, 3 and dividing total expenditure for 'education of looked-after children' (£54,920,949) by total children looked-after aged 5 and over (80,080), 4 a cost per child per year for education was calculated (£686).
+When uprated, this gives a cost of £13.68 per resident week.
 This cost excludes school spending and relates to additional LA services to promote the education of looked-after children, for example virtual heads.
-Use of facility by client 52.18 weeks Occupancy 79 per cent Occupancy rates in independent sector homes was 79 per cent in 2014.5 London multiplier 1.00 x C Relative London costs are drawn from the same source as the base data for each cost element.
-Unit costs available 2019/20 020 £3.847 establishment costs per resident week (in cludes A to C); £550 establishment costs per resident day (includes A to C)
+Use of facility by client 52.18 weeks Occupancy London multiplier 79 per cent 1.00 x C Occupancy rates in independent sector homes was 79 per cent in 2014.
+5 Relative London costs are drawn from the same source as the base data for each cost element.
+3 Unit costs available 2020/2 021 • • cludes A to C); £619 establishment costs per resident day (includes A to C). per resident day (includes A to E).